Undergraduate · Systems Security

 Password Strength Evaluator

-What It Does: A CLI tool that evaluates password strength against configurable rules (length, character types, common patterns).
-Outputs a 0-100 score with category labels and specific feedback on what failed.
+A CLI tool that evaluates password strength against configurable rules — length, character types, common patterns.
+Outputs a 0–100 score with category labels and specific feedback on what failed.

 SmartBruteRL

-What It Does: A Python prototype using a basic Q-learning agent to prioritize password guesses based on learned patterns.
-Currently runs on small test sets only.
+A Python prototype using a basic Q-learning agent to prioritize password guesses based on learned patterns.
+Currently runs on small test sets only — included for learning value, not practical use.

-What I Learned: The state space of passwords is too large for simple RL without heavy heuristics.
-This approach is not practically useful—the real value was learning how RL agents work.
+The state space of passwords is too large for simple RL without heavy heuristics.
+Traditional wordlists outperform this — the value was learning how RL agents work.

 I attempted daily algorithmic challenges throughout December to practice coding under time constraints.
 The goal was consistency, not perfection.